chrishsieh/docker-nginx-letsencrypt-crm/README.md

   >1.
 Recommand use putty to connect. reference https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Connect-to-Your-Vagrant-Virtual-Machine-with-PuTTY.
 If use vscode can use SSHExtension to open ssh terminal.
   >1. vagrant will auto run docker-compose up -d, ssh to vagrant machine, /vagrant run "docker-compose logs check status.

+## Version note
+1. Use vagrant_setting.ps1 to select different version.
+1. For development single web site, use apache.
+1. For development multi web sites, use nginx, if only use en_US locale can use alpine OS for small size, others use debian OS.

 ## Install
 1. docker-compose build
 1. docker-compose up -d, wait ChurchCRM install.